caobinzi/origami/README.md

 ### Combinators

 The most useful combinator is `zip` (or `<*>`).
-It allows to "couple" 2 folds, run them both at once and get a pair of the results:
+It lets you "couple" 2 folds, run them both at once and get a pair of the results:

-    // already available in com.ambiata.origami.FoldId.scala
+    // already available in com.ambiata.origami.FoldId
-    def plus[N : Numeric] = new Fold[N, N] {
+    // sum all elements using the Numeric[N].plus method def plus[N : Numeric] = new Fold[N, N] {
       val num = implicitly[Numeric[N]]
       type S = N